 If you know who Yayoi Kusama is, you know how hard it is to get tickets to see her work in America.
 We have been trying for what seems like forever.
 Everything sells out in minutes.
 So when I heard we could see a small sampling of her work at the David Zwirner Gallery in New York City, I jumped at the chance.
 It was free to get in; the only catch was getting there and waiting in a line that wrapped around the building.
 But honestly, it was worth the wait.

 During November 2017, we flew back to the West Coast for my aunt’s wedding.
 She chose beautiful Sea Ranch, CA and it was the perfect locale.
 We flew into San Francisco and drove a few hours north to get there.
 The drive was scenic, as it took you north, along the coast.
 As beautiful as it was, it was a nerve wracking drive.
 There were many spots on the road with no guardrails and just cliff straight down to the water.
 It was a very thrilling ride up, and, fortunately we had the sunlight most of the way there.

 Continue reading “Sea Ranch,CA”

 The ferry to Orcas Island was delightfully simple.
-You drive your car into the bottom of the boat and make your way to a sitting area.
-The sun was shining through the window, creating a little heated area in your booth.
+We drove our car into the bottom of the boat and made our way to a sitting area.
+The sun was shining through the window, creating a little heated area in our booth.
 It was soothing.
 Continue reading “Orcas Island and So Long Seattle”

 Our last Seattle stop was a proper viewing of Pike Place.
-The last time we went to was the weekend and it was crowded with people.
-Jules and I decided to go during the week and there were about half the amount of people.
+The last time we went was the weekend, and it was crowded with people.
+Jules and I decided to go during the week, and there were about half the amount of people.
 We parked the car and explored.
 There were lots of restaurants and stalls set up with people seeking their wares.
 Food, fish, trinkets, clothing, etc.

 Continue reading “Pike Place and goodbye Seattle”